Skip to main content

 The Space 4 All Challenge is a competition inviting innovators, thinkers, and dreamers to propose solutions that make space travel and space exploration more inclusive and accessible for people with diverse needs.

-We're back!
-As a dedicated team of researchers and space enthusiasts (more about us here), we are passionate about making human spaceflight and space exploration accessible to all, with a special focus on individuals with physical and sensory disabilities.
+We are back.
+As a dedicated team of researchers and space enthusiasts (more about us on our Space 4 All Community research profile), we are passionate about making human spaceflight and space exploration accessible to all, with a special focus on individuals with physical and sensory disabilities.

 Right now, some of our scientists are working on experiment proposals for John McFall, the first disabled astronaut candidate, who may soon embark on his own space mission.
-Inspired by this groundbreaking step, we invite you to join us by designing one of these space and accessibility-themed projects:
+Inspired by this groundbreaking step, we invite you to join us by designing one of the following space and accessibility-themed projects.

 A mission patch is a badge that shows what a space mission is all about.
 Each patch is designed to tell a story about the mission’s goals, the crew, and what makes the trip unique.